FlawCra/HacktoberFest2022/README.md

 **NEW THIS YEAR: This repository will also automatically merge your code after assigning the labels.**

-**NOTE: We can revert your PR so don't abuse it!**
+**NOTE: We can revert your PR, so don't abuse it!**

 **Please do not abuse this system as you will be disqualified anyway.**

-This repository is meant to simplify the process of assigning the labels as many other repos have take a lot of time to do this.
+This repository is meant to simplify the process of assigning the labels, as many other repos have taken a lot of time to do this.

 We hope you submit some kind of useful code to this repository.

 The format for submitting code is:
 `Your programming language name`/`function name.extension`
-(If the folder doesn't exist yet, please go ahead an create it)
+(If the folder doesn't exist yet, please go ahead and create it)